ConesaLab/acorde/README.md

-# acorde
+# README
-Isoform co-usage networks from single-cell RNA-seq data
+acorde is an R package for building isoform co-usage networks from single-cell RNA-seq data.